Neon Deploy: Learn how Neon helps developers ship faster with Postgres. Grab your ticket

 2. Select Project settings.

-4. Under Grant access to your project, enter the email address of the account you want to share access with.
+4. Select Invite and enter the email address of the account you want to collaborate with.

-The email you specify is added to the list of Users with access to the project.
+The email you specify is added to the list of Collaborators.
 The Neon account associated with that email address is granted full access to the project with the exception privileges required to delete the project.
-This account can also share the project with other Neon users.
-When that user logs in to Neon, the shared project is listed on their Projects page, under Shared with me.
+This account can also invite other Neon users to a project.
+When that user logs in to Neon, the project they were invited to is listed on their Projects page, under Shared with you.

-The costs associated with a shared project are charged to the Neon account that owns the project.
-For example, if you share your project with another Neon user account, any usage incurred by that user within your project is billed to your Neon account, not theirs.
+The costs associated with a projects being collaborated on are charged to the Neon account that owns the project.
+For example, if you invite another Neon user account to a project you own, any usage incurred by that user within your project is billed to your Neon account, not theirs.

-For additional information, refer to our Project sharing guide.
+For additional information, refer to our Project collaboration guide.

 Advanced settings